jerryhgladinet/docs/user_droid/source/manage_edit.rst

 Remove from Favorite
 >>>>>>>>>>>>>>>>>>>>>>>

-To remove files from offline favorites, user can click the yellow **Star** icon directly in the folders.
+To remove files from offline favorites, user can touch the yellow **Star** icon directly in the folders.

 .. image:: _static/2023NewImage74.png

-Or click the hamburger menu at the top left and select **Favorites**.
+Or press the hamburger menu at the top left and select **Favorites**.

 .. image:: _static/2023NewImage75.png